Psychodynamics and cyclic intervention

 I would like to discuss this with someone.

-When a hidden feeling is unconscious, how can a person be aware of and fear the consequences of expressing it?
-Perhaps, this anxiety appears as a protective warning, evidence that the person is on emotionally dangerous ground, even when they are unconscious of both the hidden feeling and the feared consequences.
+Perhaps anxiety appears as a protective warning when a person is on emotionally dangerous ground, even while they are unconscious of both the hidden feeling and the feared consequences.
 The expectation of danger is unconscious, learned early in life, and triggered automatically.
 Anxiety is the conscious experience of an unconscious prediction of danger.

 Another way of thinking about anxiety is in relation to fear.
 Fear is a useful response to a recognised threat.
 Anxiety, by contrast, involves similar physical arousal but without an identified threat.
 (Anxiety can also arise when a threat is possible or anticipated.)